wpengine/hwptoolkit/plugins/wpgraphql-logging/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A logging plugin that provides visibility into the GraphQL request lifecycle, giving developers the observability needed to quickly identify and resolve bottlenecks in their headless WordPress application.
+WPGraphQL Logging plugin provides observability and visibility into the GraphQL request and event lifecycle.
+This capability gives users the understandability needed to quickly identify and resolve performance issues and bottlenecks within their headless WordPress application.

 == Description ==